 Local excursions during both semester and summer programs provide students with an enhanced awareness of Provençal culture while giving them a unique and unparalleled French experience.
 Many students chose to enhance their experience in Aix by volunteering in the local community.
 Find out more here

-Students live in comfortable, furnished homestays in and around the center of Aix, within a 15-30 minute walk to school.
+Students live in comfortable, furnished homestays in and around the center of Aix, within a 15-45 minute commute to school.
 Students will live in an apartment or house with a French host.
 All hosts are carefully vetted and chosen by IAU, and have hosted American students in the past.

 Living in a French home is considered the best form of housing because it provides an immediate introduction to life in this new place.
 It is an incomparable opportunity for those who seek knowledge that is neither superficial nor second hand.
 It provides an introduction into the community and is a great incentive to learning the language.
 With very few exceptions, IAU alumni feel that living in a French home is far preferable to living independently.